codingnninja/DevRel-How-to-sell-to-developers/README.md

 ## DevRel vs Marketing: What is the difference?

-On the morning of May 3, 2023, I saw a controversial tweet claiming DevRel is marketing in disguise.
+In the early morning of May 3, 2023, I saw a controversial tweet claiming "DevRel is marketing in disguise".

 Honestly, it is hard to reasonably debunk this claim.
 But it must be debunked to help business people not to make horrible choices.